bring/developer-site/content/api/event-cast/index.md

 weight: 32

 introduction: |
-  The Event Cast API can be used to subscribe to tracking events for a given shipment using webhooks.
-Event notifications are automatically pushed to the subscriber as they happen, which makes it unnecessary to repeatedly poll statuses calling the Tracking API.
+  The Event Cast API can be used to subscribe to tracking events for a given shipment by registering webhooks.
+Event notifications are automatically pushed to the subscriber as they happen, avoiding repeatedly poll statuses calling the Tracking API.
 You define an endpoint that accepts HTTP POST, and whenever an event is registered for a subscribed shipment, we send it to the URL.

 information:
   - title: Authentication